mjspriggs/overview/glossary/glossary.md

 A compressed file format, defined by the Java EE standard, for storing all the resources required to install and run a web application in a single file.

+### workload
+{: #x2012537}

+A set of customer applications, services, or capabilities that consumes compute, network, storage, or other cloud resources.

 ### workspace
 {: #x2096037}

 A context that contains a collection of artifacts that a user with appropriate permission can modify.

 ## Z
 {: #glossz}

 ### zone
 {: #x2070723}